IwoSzczepaniak/MOWNiT/README.md

 # MOWNiT
-Repozytorium przedmiotu Metody Obliczeniowe w Nauce i Technice na 4 semestrze studiów
+Repository of the Computational Methods in Science and Technology(Metody Obliczeniowe w Nauce i Technice) course on the 4th semester of Computer Science studies at AGH